Duke Thomas (character): The Outsiders

 Some time after the events of Justice League: No Justice, the villain Karma lured Duke into a trap that blew up a building, killing a civilian, in the process.
 This attack left Duke in critical condition and kicked off a series of terrorist attacks by the villain to isolate Batman him from his allies.
-Batman responded by re-forming The Outsiders and conceded leadership of the group to Black Lightning, fearing he might compromise the team.
-Enlisting the help of Katana, Cassandra Cain, and a recovered Duke, the Outsiders took down Karma and officially forming the newest iteration of The Outsiders.
+Batman responded by re-forming the Outsiders and conceded leadership of the group to Black Lightning, fearing he might compromise the team.
+Enlisting the help of Katana, Cassandra Cain, and a recovered Duke, the Outsiders took down Karma and officially forming the newest iteration of the Outsiders.

-Still traumatized from the Karma attack, Duke and the Outsiders find themselves in a proxy war between Batman and Ra's al Ghul over the metahuman Sofia Ramos.
+Still traumatized from the Karma attack, Duke and the Outsiders are involved in a proxy war between Batman and Ra's al Ghul over the metahuman Sofia Ramos.
 Ra's manipulates the Outsiders, planting the cyborg Kaliber in their ranks to get to Sofia to keep them busy and disrupt their team.

-With Katana and Black Lightning preoccupied by Sofia Ramos and Kaliber, Duke was captured by Ra's' acolyte, Ishmael.
+With Katana and Black Lightning preoccupied by Sofia Ramos and Kaliber, Duke is captured by Ra's' acolyte Ishmael.
 Ishmael reveals he was reborn in the Lazarus Pit, changing his initial ability to steal metahuman powers into the ability to evolve and change metahuman powers.
 Ishmael and Ra's see potential in Duke and plan to use Ishmael's powers to evolve Duke's powers for Ra's ends.
-Ishmael chained, beat Duke and modifies his metahuman from his light to dark.
-Cassandra Cain tracks down Ishmael, defeating him in single combat, and rescuing her partner.
-Duke tells her he is no longer able to see the light and all he can see is darkness.
+Ishmael chained, beat Duke and modifies his metahuman abilities, allowing him to manipulate darkness as well as light.

-Following the transformation of his powers, Duke would defy Batman's instruction and test his new abilities on his own until Lady Shiva joined the team. taking Duke under her wing, Shiva would begin to oversee his and Cassandra's training.
-The Outsiders re-group and eventually defeat Ra's before pairing off and each going their separate way.
-Duke and Cassandra head back to Gotham together.